About data connections

 • Output — Destinations where AI Hub can write processed run results from automation apps and deployments.

-• Storage — Certain drive types can be designated as the default drive, making them the default storage location for all AI Hub resources, including automation project files, conversation files, temporary processing files, and configuration files.
+• Storage — Certain drive types can be designated as the default drive, making them the default storage location for all AI Hub resources, including automation project files, temporary processing files, and configuration files.

 The default drive is also used as the default location for all output when no other destination is specified.